By Wendy Stoltz / Last Modified On January 22, 2023

 Gluten-Free Chocolate Cake

 Sometimes you just need a little gluten-free cake chocolate cake to get you through the day.
-We make this chocolate cake recipe at least once a month.
+That's why I make this chocolate cake recipe at least once a month.

-It's simple, uses minimal ingredients, and it bakes up quick.
+It's simple, uses minimal ingredients, and it bakes up quickly.

-I need gluten-free cake recipes to be simple, have less than 15 ingredients, and require two bowl or less - otherwise my kitchen ends up a massive wreck.
+And I need gluten-free cake recipes to be simple, have less than 15 ingredients, and require two bowls or less -- otherwise, my kitchen ends up a massive wreck.

 There are amazing recipes out there, and they don't take forever to make or require you to hire a housekeeper to clean up after you in the kitchen.
 You just have to look for them.